You can treat the irritation and redness caused by a pterygium or pinguecula with simple eye drops, such as Systane Plus or Blink lubricants.

-During pterygium surgery, your surgeon will carefully remove the pterygium from your eye, and cover the area with a small graft of your own tissue.
-You shouldn’t feel any pain or major discomfort during surgery, though your eye will feel scratchy for a few days afterwards, and will be red for a couple of weeks.
-You’ll need to use eye drops for about a month, and the stitches used will dissolve naturally.
+Your surgeon will carefully remove the pterygium from your eye, and cover the area with a small graft of your own healthy conjunctiva.
+You won’t feel any pain or discomfort during surgery, though your eye will feel scratchy for a few days afterwards, and will be red for a couple of weeks.
+You’ll need to use eye drops for about a month, and any stitches used will dissolve naturally.
+Natural tissue glue is often used now instead of stitches to aid healing and comfort.
+You can discuss this with your surgeon.

-Because a pinguecula will not grow across your cornea in the same way that a pterygium can, surgery is rarely used to remove a pinguecula.
-However, if the pinguecula becomes a pterygium, or grows very large and does not respond to eye drops, a simple surgical procedure can be used to remove it.
+A pinguecula will not grow across your cornea in the same way that a pterygium can.
+Therefore, we seldom use surgery to remove a pinguecula.
+However, suppose the pinguecula becomes a pterygium, or grows very large and does not respond to eye drops.
+In that case, a simple surgical procedure can be used to remove it.